Raviolien/free-genai-bootcamp-2025/2_week2/listening-learning-app/Readme.md

 - Further work: create images & describe them in the transcript, so we can do dialog matching exercises

 ### @ technical uncertainly
-- Build from scratch the backend: Completed this and it can be run in the terminal.
+- Build from scratch the backend: Completed this and it can be run in the terminal, not as difficult as I thought, utilizaed AI assistant (Cursor)
-- Build from scratch the frontend: Attempted, keep getting error with Torch, but app runs
+- Build from scratch the frontend: This was the most time consuming part.
+Struggles with error messages with Torch, getting the wanted UI and to make it generate the audio.
+Workaround for Torch: doing an empty path.
+For audio Cursor put the generation in a function for displaying the exercise, needed to be moved to main() where the exercise is created
 - AWS cost: No that expensive for this use case

 ## How to run